ariporad/Elements.js/README.md

-# UNMAINTAINED: This isn't a good way to do things, but its left here for prosperity.
+# UNMAINTAINED: This isn't a good way to do things, but is left here for prosperity.
 Elements.js
 ===========